 A Little Background on the Ballard Neighborhood

 Ballard used to be independent of the city of Seattle.
-Some early European settlers flipped a coin over the land in Salmon Bay because none wanted it.
+Some early European settlers flipped a coin over the land in Salmon Bay because no one wanted it.
 It seems silly now because it’s one of the most popular areas to move to, focusing on urban density and adding modern apartment buildings.

 The neighborhood was historically centered around the marine industries of fisheries and canneries.
 It’s right on the water and home to one of the large Seattle marinas along with Golden Gardens Park, which offers access to Puget Sound and beautiful views of the Olympic Mountains.